Frequently Asked Questions

 Is there a shot for heartworm prevention?

 Yes, the shot is called Pro-Heart 6.
-We at Feeder Creek think this shot is great because it guarantees you dog will be protected from Heartworm infection for six months after administering the shot.
+We at Feeder Creek think this shot is great because it guarantees your dog will be protected from heartworm infection for six months after administering the shot.
 No more missed doses or accidental overdosing because two people within your household decided to give heartworm medication that month.
 You will get a reminder via email and postal mail as to when it is time for the next Pro-Heart 6 injection.
 Pro-Heart 6 does not treat fleas but does protect against intestinal parasites as well.

 Why does my dog need yearly Heartworm testing?

 Annual antigen testing (heartworm testing) is used as a safeguard to ensure that your dog’s heartworm medication has not failed and that if there is an active infection it will be diagnosed before clinical signs are present.
-This minimizes the possible health complications associated with Heartworm disease.
+This minimizes the possible health complications associated with heartworm disease.
 Missing your dog’s heartworm pill for just one month will put your dog at greater risk contracting this fatal disease.